-If your ad isn't approved for not fully complying with our policies, you can edit it and resubmit for review.
+If your ad isn't approved because it doesn't fully comply with our policies, you can edit it and resubmit for review.
 To edit your ad:

 1. Check the email address associated with your advertising account.
 If your ad doesn't get approved, we'll send you an email with details that explain why.

-2. Using the information in your disapproval email, you can edit your ad and create a compliant one.
+2. Use the information in your disapproval email to edit your ad and create a compliant one.
 Check this page for editing steps.

 3. Save your edited changes.
 Once you save your changes, your ad will be resubmitted for review.

 - Appeal the Decision

 If you can't edit your ad or feel it was a mistake that it wasn't approved, you can appeal the decision using this form.